pvcraven/web-development-class/source/semester_1/03_distributed_version_control/02_dvcs/dvcs.rst

 .. image:: git_log.png
     :width: 550px

+.. _gitk:

 Gitk
 ^^^^

-The ``gitk`` commmand opens a window that has a nice graphical UI showing what is happening with the repository.
+If you type ``gitk`` at a command prompt, it will open a window that has a nice graphical UI showing what is happening with the repository.

 .. image:: gitk.png
     :width: 650px

+This is what I'll be using to confirm that check-ins with the projects are working well.

 Git Status
 ^^^^^^^^^^